AWS Solutions Architect Associate Certification (SAA-C03)

 Ref: https://github.com/ExamProCo/AWS-Examples/tree/main/s3/etags

-• Part of HTTP protocol; they are also used for revalidating cache systems
+protocol; they are also used for revalidating cache systems - Help with programmatically detect change in objectsβ content

 1